On this page

 - PARTNER DISCOUNTS

-- Bonus Points Earn up to 40,000 bonus Qantas PointsEarn 20,000 bonus Qantas Points when you spend $3,000 or more on eligible purchases within 90 days of card approval.
-Earn a further 20,000 bonus Qantas Points after your first card anniversary.
+- Bonus Points Earn up to 40,000 bonus Qantas Frequent Flyer Bonus PointsEarn 20,000 bonus Qantas Points when you spend $3,000 or more on eligible purchases7 within 90 days of card approval Earn a further 20,000 bonus Qantas Points after your first card anniversary.
+Offer available to new, approved HSBC Premier customers who apply for the HSBC Premier Qantas Rewards Card.
+HSBC may change or end this offer at any time.
+Other fees and charges apply.

 Compare and review credit cards with similar features